kognifai/PoseidonNext-Framework/PoseidonNext-documentation/Guides/Creating-Poseidon-Data-Adapter-project-using-Yeoman.md

 npm install -g yo
 ```

-For more details, look into the Yeoman's Getting Started page: http://yeoman.io/learning/index.html 
+For more information on Yeoman, See the [Yeoman's Getting Started page](http://yeoman.io/learning/index.html).

 Install this generator,
 ```typescript